guha-rahul/cohort-six/projects/lighthouse_epbs.md

 }
 ```

-7. Before the PTC deadline during a slot, the builder will reveal and gossip the`ExecutionPayload` inside a `SignedExecutionPayloadEnvelope` including transactions, which will be passed from the the CL to the EL like today for validation.
+6. Before the PTC deadline during a slot, the proposer will release the self-built `ExecutionPayload` inside a `SignedExecutionPayloadEnvelope` including transactions, which will be passed from the the CL to the EL like today for validation.
 The validator will now execute `process_execution_payload` upon receiving the `SignedExecutionPayloadEnvelope`:
 ```rust
 fn process_execution_payload(
     state: BeaconState,